gigascience/gigadb-website/gigadb/app/tools/wasabi-migration/README.md

 $ docker-compose run --rm rclone /app/rclone_copy.sh --starting-doi 100002 --ending-doi 100304
 ```

-If you look at the log file for the above command then you will see an error:
+If you look at the latest file in `logs` directory for the above command then
+you will see an error:
 ```
 2022/11/14 05:06:14 DEBUG  : Begin new batch migration to Wasabi 2022/11/14 05:06:14 INFO  : Starting DOI is: 100002